My First Review

 Step 3 - Launch Review

-When self delegation is enabled, the reviewer can reassign its entries to team members (subordinates if reviewing as a line manager, other ressource owners if reviewing as a ressource owner).
+When self delegation is enabled, the reviewer can reassign its entries to team members (subordinates if reviewing as a line manager, other resource owners if reviewing as a resource owner).
 RACI principles are enforced: the initial reviewer will remain marked as accountable of the results.

 When offline mode is enabled you can send notification and gentle reminder emails with the entries to review as an attachment (excel format).
-The reviewer just has to fulfill the excel document and send it back to the campaign manager once checked, the campaign manager can import those results in the review throught the UI.
+The reviewer just has to fulfill the excel document and send it back to the review owner once checked, the review owner can import those results in the review through the UI.
+The reviewer can also directly download the excel review file and upload it when he has updated it directly from his "Access360" interface.

 - The review progress has been updated